ebcrowder/stst/README.md

 aws_secret_access_key = secretAccessKey
 aws_security_token = sessionToken
 aws_token_expiration = 2020-01-01T00:00:00Z
 ```
-If the `[temp]` entry does not already exist in the `credentials` file, the tool will create it.
+If the `profile` entry does not already exist in the `credentials` file, the tool will create it.
 On subsequent runs, the tool will update the entry in place.

-At which point, you can invoke the AWS CLI by specifying the appropriate profile (`temp` in this case) by doing the following:
+At which point, you can invoke the AWS CLI by specifying the appropriate profile (`temp` in this example) by doing the following:
 ```bash
 $ aws iam get-user --profile temp